B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-The D-term equation expresses $\zeta$ as a positive linear combination of charge vectors.
-As $\zeta$ touches the wall, it belongs to the cone of $Q^i$, $i\in I$, which means that the Higgs branch has a locus $P\subset X_\zeta$ at which only $X^i$, $i\in I$, are non-zero.
+The D-term equation expresses $\zeta_{\text{ren}}$ as a positive linear combination of charge vectors.
+Away from walls, this linear combination must involve charge vectors that span all of~$\lie{g}^*$.
+As $\zeta_{\text{ren}}$ touches the wall, it belongs to the cone of some $Q^i$, $i\in I$, which means that the Higgs branch has a locus $P\subset X_\zeta$ at which only $X^i$, $i\in I$, are non-zero.
 In other words, $P$~consists of common zeros of all chiral multiplets charged under~$\lie{h}$.
-Configurations in~$P$ do not break gauge symmetries completely, but rather to~$\lie{h}$.
-Besides the $U(1)$ factor generated by $\lie{h}$, the unbroken gauge group~$H_p$ at $p\in P$ can have a discrete factor.
+Configurations in~$P$ do not Higgs the gauge algebra completely, but rather Higgs it to~$\lie{h}$ (never a larger subalgebra because we take $\zeta_{\text{ren}}$~generic in the wall).
+Besides the $U(1)$ factor generated by $\lie{h}$, the unbroken gauge group~$H_p$ at $p\in P$ can have a discrete factor and may depend on~$p$.

 Let us assume for simplicity that $P=\{p\}$ is a single point, as this is the situation for Hirzebruch-Jung models.
 D-term equations fix $(X_i)_{i\in I}$ completely at~$p$, hence they also fix $(X_i)_{i\in I}$ as functions of $(X_j)_{j\not\in I}$ near~$p$.
 Their generic vev in $\lie{h}^\perp$ gives masses to all vector multiplets except those along~$\lie{h}$.
 We integrate them out, as well as fluctuations for the $(X_i)_{i\in I}$, in a neighborhood of~$p$.
 This gives a \textbf{local model}, with